Would you like to make this site your homepage? It's fast and easy...

 Both 14.58 and 8.34 have two digits after the decimal point, so we can proceed.

-First line up the two numbers as shown below.
 Make sure you put a decimal point directly below the decimal in the problem

 14.58